-Government National Mortgage Association

-AUDIT OF FISCAL YEARS 2022 AND 2021 FINANCIAL STATEMENTS | 2023-FO-0002 November 14, 2022

-Date: November 14, 2022

-To: Alanna McCargo

-President

-//signed//

-From: Kilah S. White

-Assistant Inspector General for Audit, GA

-Subject: Transmittal of Independent Public Accountant's Audit Report on the Government National
+Audit of Fiscal Years 2023 and 2022

-Mortgage Association's Fiscal Years 2022 and 2021 Financial Statements
+Audit of Government National Mortgage Association's Fiscal Years 2023 and 2022 Financial Statements Audit Report Number: 2024-FO-0001 November 13, 2023 Financial Audits Division | Office of Inspector General U.S. Department of Housing and Urban Development

-Attached are the U.S. Department of Housing and Urban Development (HUD), Office of Inspector General's (OIG) results of the audit of the Government National Mortgage Association's (Ginnie Mae) fiscal years 2022 and 2021 financial statements and reports on internal control over financial reporting and compliance with laws, regulations, contracts, and grant agreements and other matters.

-We contracted with the independent public accounting firm of CliftonLarsonAllen LLP (CLA) to audit the financial statements of Ginnie Mae as of and for the fiscal years ended September 30, 2022 and 2021, and to provide reports on Ginnie Mae's 1) internal control over financial reporting; and 2) compliance with laws, regulations, contracts, and grant agreements and other matters.
+Date: November 13, 2023 To: Alanna McCargo President, Government National Mortgage Association, T //signed// From: Kilah S. White Assistant Inspector General for Audit, GA Subject: Transmittal of Independent Public Accountant's Audit Report on the Government National Mortgage Association's Fiscal Years 2023 and 2022 Financial Statements Attached are the U.S. Department of Housing and Urban Development (HUD), Office of Inspector General's (OIG) results of the audit of the Government National Mortgage Association's (Ginnie Mae) fiscal years 2023 and 2022 financial statements and reports on internal control over financial reporting and compliance with laws, regulations, contracts, and grant agreements and other matters.
+We contracted with the independent public accounting firm of CliftonLarsonAllen LLP (CLA) to audit the financial statements of Ginnie Mae as of and for the fiscal years ended September 30, 2023 and 2022, and to provide reports on Ginnie Mae's (1) internal control over financial reporting and (2) compliance with laws, regulations, contracts, and grant agreements and other matters.
 Our contract with CLA required that the audit be performed in accordance with U.S. generally accepted government auditing standards, Office of Management and Budget audit requirements, and the Financial Audit Manual of the U.S. Government Accountability Office and the Council of the Inspectors General on Integrity and Efficiency.

-In its audit of Ginnie Mae, CLA reported:

-- Ginnie Mae's financial statements as of and for the fiscal years ended September 30, 2022 and 2021, are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles; - No material weaknesses1 for fiscal year 2022 in internal control over financial reporting, based on limited procedures performed; and, - No reportable noncompliance issues for fiscal year 2022 with provisions of applicable laws, regulations, contracts, and grant agreements or other matters.
+In its audit of Ginnie Mae, CLA reported - That Ginnie Mae's financial statements as of and for the fiscal years ended September 30, 2023 and 2022, were presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles. - No material weaknesses or significant deficiencies1 for fiscal year 2023 in internal control over financial reporting, based on limited procedures performed. - No reportable noncompliance issues for fiscal year 2023 with provisions of applicable laws, regulations, contracts, and grant agreements or other matters.
+Office of Audit | Office of Inspector General 451 7th Street SW, Room 8180, Washington, DC 20410 | www.hudoig.gov A material weakness is a deficiency or a combination of deficiencies in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of Ginnie Mae's financial statements will not be prevented or detected and corrected on a timely basis.
+A significant deficiency is a deficiency or a combination of deficiencies in internal control over financial reporting that is less severe than a material weakness yet important enough to merit attention by those charged with governance.